Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Related Work

 While these agents are employed on diverse software engineering tasks, understanding their internal decision-making processes, operational dynamics, and failure modes remains largely unexplored.
 Recent work~\cite{bouzenia:understanding:ase25} analyzes trajectories of three agents (RepairAgent, AutoCodeRover, OpenHands) to identify debugging anti-patterns through qualitative analysis.
 However, their study differs from ours in several fundamental ways.
-First, they evaluate research prototypes while we evaluate production coding agents used by actual developers (\claudecode, \codex, \geminicli, \qwencode) which leverage latest SOTA models (\sonnet, \gpt, \geminimodel, \qwencodermodel).
-Second, they sample 120 trajectories, whereas we conduct a large-scale study on 372 multi-hunk bugs (1,488 repair trajectories).
-Third, they lack systematic multi-hunk bug characterization—our work introduces hunk divergence and spatial proximity metrics to quantify multi-hunk complexity, showing that bug characteristics strongly predict repair success.
+First, they evaluate research prototypes while we evaluate production coding agents used by actual developers (\claudecode, \codex, \geminicli, \qwencode) which leverage the latest SOTA models (\sonnet, \gpt, \geminimodel, \qwencodermodel).
+Second, they sample 120 trajectories, whereas we conduct a large-scale study on \changeinline{404} multi-hunk bugs (\changeinline{1,616} repair trajectories).
+Third, they do not systematically characterize multi-hunk bugs.
+We leverage hunk divergence and spatial proximity metrics~\cite{birch} to quantify multi-hunk complexity.
 Fourth, their analysis focuses on qualitative action patterns, while we provide a multi-dimensional quantitative evaluation.
 Finally, we propose and evaluate Maple, an MCP-based context-assistance mechanism that improves mid-tier agent accuracy by 30\%.
 The BIRCH benchmark~\cite{birch} specifically targets multi-hunk bugs and introduces the hunk divergence and spatial proximity metrics we employ.

-Our work builds on BIRCH by evaluating autonomous agents rather than direct LLM prompting, revealing how agent architectures, tool usage patterns, and operational dynamics affect multi-hunk repair success.
+\begin{change} Our prior work~\cite{birch} introduced the hunk divergence and spatial proximity metrics and evaluated six LLMs on \hunkdefectsforj{} under a limited feedback loop.
+In contrast, this work makes the following contributions: (a) we study four production-grade coding agents—\claudecode, \codex, \geminicli, and \qwencode—that operate autonomously; (b) we extend the evaluation dataset from the Java-only \hunkdefectsforj{} (372 bugs) to the multi-language \benchmarkdataset{} (404 bugs), incorporating 32 Python bugs from SWE-bench Verified (\hunkswe); (c) we introduce a fine-grained set of metrics to characterize agent behavior beyond repair accuracy, including localization effectiveness, compilation success, regression incidence, and operational dynamics such as token consumption, execution time, and tool utilization; (d) we analyze 1,616 repair trajectories for multi-hunk repair across Java and Python; and (e) we propose \toolname, an MCP-based tool, and investigate the role of intra-repository context in multi-hunk repair by coding agents. \end{change}